raspberrypilearning/astronaut-reaction-times/en/step_1.md

 ## Introduction
-You are going to use Scratch to create a game that will test your reaction times and work out how far the International Space Station travels in the time it takes you to react.
+In this project, you will use Scratch to create a game that will test your reaction times and work out how far the International Space Station travels in the time it takes you to react.

 ### What you will make

 --- no-print ---
-Click on the green flag to start and press the spacebar when Tim shouts GO!
+Click on the green flag to start the game.
+Press the spacebar when Tim shouts "GO!"

 <div class="scratch-preview">
   <iframe allowtransparency="true" width="485" height="402" src="//scratch.mit.edu/projects/embed/294791719/?autostart=false" frameborder="0" scrolling="no"></iframe>